 739 Columbia Circle

 When Nordic House on Columbia Circle opened in 1989, it was the first Nordic House in the United States.
-The residence, a partnership with the Scandinavian Writers Association and UAF, provides housing for visiting artists and writers from Norway, Finland, Sweden, Denmark, the Faroe Islands, Iceland and Greenland.
+The residence, a partnership with the Scandinavian Writers Association and UAF, provided housing for visiting artists and writers from Norway, Finland, Sweden, Denmark, the Faroe Islands, Iceland and Greenland.
+Currently it serves as the location for the Office of Diversity and Equal Opportunity.

 Nordic houses exist in the northern countries of Norway, Finland, Sweden, Denmark, the Faroe Islands, Iceland and Greenland to share information and culture in the hopes of fostering a coalition among Nordic cultures.
 The main goal of the facility is to serve as a link between Alaska’s Nordic population and other Nordic countries.